Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/new-component/en.md

 - [Create the component in the Next.js app](#create-the-component-in-the-nextjs-app)
 - [Edit in Experience Editor and publish](#edit-in-experience-editor-and-publish)

+> This walkthrough assumes you have set up your project using the [`dotnet new`](/docs/nextjs/getting-started/walkthrough-dotnetnew) template with a project called `MyProject`.

 ### Create the JSON rendering in Sitecore

 To create the JSON rendering in Sitecore: